 The next morning we went to Husky Homestead, the sled dog ranch owned and operated by Jeff King, who is a 4 time Iditarod champion.
 During the summer months, Jeff and his family welcome visitors from around the world to their ranch to tour the kennels and learn about the huskies, the sport of dog mushing and the spirit of Alaska.
 Jeff is a very entertaining host and a great storyteller.
 Our visit to Husky Homestead was one of the highlights of our Alaskan trip for Katie and Emma as they got to cuddle and play with the puppies.
 Visitors are allowed to handle the puppies because it helps to socialize the dogs and make them better sled dogs.

-Towards the end of the day we re-boarded the train traveling to Fairbanks for a two night stay at the Fairbanks Princess Riverside Lodge located on the banks of the Chena River.
+Towards the end of the day we re-boarded the train traveling to Fairbanks for a two night stay at the Fairbanks Princess Riverside Lodge (check current rates and reviews for Fairbanks Princess Riverside Lodge on TripAdvisor) located on the banks of the Chena River.
 Fairbanks is the second largest city in Alaska (after Anchorage) and is still known for gold prospecting.
 Fairbanks and the rest of the Interior has an extreme range in temperatures going from as low as minus 65 degrees fahrenheit in the winter to highs in the 90s in the summer.
 Since Fairbanks is only 188 miles from the Arctic Circle the longest summer day has more than 21 hours of sunshine while the shortest winter day barely has 3 hours.
 We found it quite interesting when we were in Fairbanks and checked the forecast on the Weather Channel that the middle of the night was forecast to be sunny.

 The next morning we rose early for our day-long excursion that included a bus tour, a ride on the Riverboat Discovery and panning for gold.
 Our authentic stern-wheeler departed from Steamboat Landing, carrying 700 passengers, for a fully narrated 3 and a half hour tour along the Chena and Tanana rivers.
 While on the riverboat we saw a bush pilot demonstration, a native fish camp, and a musher's dog yard as well as seeing the spot where the two rivers converge (known as the Wedding of the Rivers).